Rival cities of Nicaragua

-There were built and demolished several churches in the site of present day cathedral.
+There were built and demolished several churches in the site of the present-day cathedral.
 The last before the current one was demolished in 1747 – 1748, when the citizens of León decided that they need a new, larger cathedral.

 Then works stopped abruptly due to the death of the ambitious bishop.
 Only in 1760 activities were restarted.
 Only then the design of the present day cathedral was elaborated – a truly local, very modern design.

-Design of the new cathedral was elaborated in 1762 by architect from present day Guatemala – Diego José de Porres Esquivel.
+Design of the new cathedral was elaborated in 1762 by an architect from present-day Guatemala – Diego José de Porres Esquivel.
 Drawings were sent for approval to Spain – and this approval lasted five years until 1767.
-By the time of this approval two thirds of the cathedral were built.
+By the time of this approval, two thirds of the cathedral were built.

 Works continued almost continuously until 1814 when the cathedral was complete.
 Many smaller and larger rebuildings have been done in later times – but the overall shape of the building is the same as in 1814.